History of Equatorial Guinea: Independence and Macias government (1968–1979)

 Religion was repressed, and education ceased.
 All schools were ordered closed in 1975, and the country's churches were also closed in 1978.
 Nguema introduced a campaign of 'authenticity', replacing colonial names with native ones: the capital Santa Isabel became Malabo, the main island of Fernando Po was renamed Masie Nguema Biyogo after himself, and Annobón became Pagalu.
 As part of the same process, Nguema also ordered the entire population to drop their European names and adopt African ones.
 His own name underwent several transformations, so that by the end of his rule he was known as Masie Nguema Biyogo Ñegue Ndong.
-Many of the island residents population consisting of Nigerian labourers and traders were forced to evacuate.
+Much of the population residing on the island of Bioko, consisting of Nigerian labourers and traders, were forced to evacuate.

 In August 1979 Macias' nephew from Mongomo and former director of the infamous Black Beach prison, Teodoro Obiang Nguema Mbasogo, led a successful coup d'état; Macias was arrested, tried, and executed.
 Obiang assumed the presidency in October 1979.
 The islands were renamed Bioko and Annobón.
-The new ruler faced the challenge of restoring order in a country that was in shambles—by the end of Masie Nguema's dictatorship, the state coffers were empty and the population had been reduced to only one-third of what it was at independence.
+The new ruler faced the challenge of restoring order in a country that was in shambles—by the end of Macias Nguema's dictatorship, the state coffers were empty and the population had been reduced to only one-third of what it was at independence.